IxeYgrek/BeamMP-Web-Interface/README.md

 # Installation
 ### prerequisites

-• Linux (I use Ubuntu)
+• Linux (I use Ubuntu Ubuntu 22.04.4 LTS)

-• A Web server (I use Apache)
+• A Web server (I use Apache 8.3)

+• PHP

-• A database (I use MySQL)
+• A database (I use MySQL 8.0)

 • Knowledge of how to use Linux from the command line is a big advantage.
 Although I've tried to create a comprehensive installation guide, I don't go into detail about installing and configuring Apache or MySQL.
+You'll find a detailed tutorial in French [here](https://doc.ubuntu-fr.org/lamp) and in English [here](https://www.digitalocean.com/community/tutorials/how-to-install-lamp-stack-on-ubuntu).

+• Open the Web server port to make your site accessible on the Internet.

 # To-do list